 We’ll look to keep any legal jargon to a minimum, ensuring our communication with you is clear and concise at all times, allowing you to focus solely on your day-to-day needs while we take care of your brain injury compensation claim.

 It is difficult for us to provide a straightforward answer to this question, as no two brain injury claims are ever the same.
 The amount of compensation you may receive will depend on several factors, including the seriousness of your injury, how it has affected your life and any financial implications you have had to contend with as a result.

-We take the majority of cases on a No Win No Fee basis, so even in the unlikely event that your claim loses, there will be no cost to you.
-If we are successful in securing compensation for you, then we will be paid a fee as a proportion of your brain injury claim amount.
+We take the majority of cases on a No Win No Fee basis, so even in the unlikely event that your claim loses, there will be no cost to you, except in exceptional circumstances.
+If we are successful in securing compensation for you, then we will be paid a fee as a proportion of your brain injury compensation.

 Usually, you will have three years from the date of your brain injury – or when you were aware of the injury – to make a claim for compensation.
 However, you may be entitled to longer if you’re claiming on behalf of someone who lacks the mental capacity to do so as a result of their injury.

 Furthermore, parents or guardians can make a brain injury compensation claim for a child before their 18th birthday.
 Once that person reaches 18, they will have until their 21st birthday to make a claim.

 However, despite the time limits, we would encourage you to make a claim as soon as possible as investigating the claim and obtaining the right evidence can take time.